2023 PA Wilds $50K BIG IDEA Contest Finale Event

 - Allegheny Mountain Beard Products (William Jones and Loretta Jones), located in Warren County, created all-natural personal care products that are free from harmful chemicals, synthetic ingredients, and toxins.
 They offer a range of products that include beard grooming, shampoos, skin creams, deodorant, and baby products.
 These products prioritize natural ingredients and sustainable packaging.

-- Arianne Lorfido, located in Elk County, developed a window blind specifically for inpatient psychiatric and other patient care environments with high-risk patients.
+- Behavioral Health Products (Arianne Iorfido) located in Elk County, developed a window blind specifically for inpatient psychiatric and other patient care environments with high-risk patients.
 Standard window treatments in a psychiatric setting require curtain tracks and curtains, which presents safety concerns for patients.
 This window blind allows healthcare facilities to retrofit any window, easily remove them as needed to accommodate high-risk patients, and can be easily wiped down in between patients.

 - Caregiver’s Artbox (Julie Mader), located in McKean County, is a subscription-based service that supports individuals working in a home-care setting, or other health professionals within care communities to help spread joy, a sense of purpose, and a feeling of well-being to seniors.
 The Caregiver’s Artbox delivers engaging art lessons for physical and cognitive abilities, using quality supplies and helpful video instructions designed by experienced artists in health.

 - CiviLink (Ben Kafferlin and Lisa Hagberg), located in Warren County, offers a unique, first-of-its-kind software package that streamlines procedures, maintains legal compliance, and enhances operational efficiency for government entities and public-sector employees on an intuitive, customizable platform.